bowtiedchukar/bowtiedchukar-blog/content/blog/set-up-btcpay-server-with-c-lightning/index.md

 In RTL, the channel will show in the **Pending/Inactive** tab until the transaction to create the channel is confirmed on the Bitcoin blockchain.

 Once the transaction is confirmed, the channel will be in the **Open** tab.
 The channel should show a Local Balance of 0 sats and a Remote Balance of 300,000 sats.

-Click **Actions** -> **View Info** for the channel.
-The channel will maintain a Reserve on each side for channel closing.
-You can see the Reserve and the mSatoshi to Us (how many sats you can receive) and Spendable mSats (how many sats you can spend).

 ## 3. Enable Lightning option in BTCPay Store